-Must be goal side of opponents whenever other team has the ball.
+- Must be goal side (meaning between them and the goal you are defending) of opponents whenever the other team has the ball.

-When other defenders are confronting the opponent with the ball, the first defender needs to both: (1) cut-off passes from opponent, and (2) prepare to back-up the other defender and to again become the primary defender on the ball if the other defender is also beat.
+- When other defenders are confronting the opponent with the ball, the first defender needs to both: (1) cut off passes from the opponent, and (2) prepare to back up the other defender and to again become the primary defender on the ball if the other defender is also beat.

 Responsibilities Of A Midfielder

-Need to receive the ball from the defenders or take it away from the other team, and learn to cross the ball to the other side of the field to the other midfielder or the far forward.
+- Need to receive the ball from the defenders or take it away from the other team, and learn to cross the ball to the other side of the field to the other midfielder or the far-side forward.

-When the other midfielder is defending, the first midfielder needs to provide support in case the other midfielder gets beat or opponent cuts toward center of field.
-This midfielder needs to cut off the pass to other side.
+- When the other midfielder is defending, the first midfielder needs to provide support in case the other midfielder gets beat or an opponent cuts toward the center of field.
+This midfielder needs to cut off the pass to the other side.

-Need to get back to help defenders, especially on corner kicks and situations when other team has greater numbers.
+- Need to get back to help defenders, especially on corner kicks and situations when the other team has greater numbers.

-Midfielders take throw-ins in offensive half or at least offensive third of the field (coach's preference).
+- Midfielders take throw-ins in the offensive half or at least offensive third of the field (coach’s preference).

 Responsibilities Of A Forward

-Forwards come back into defensive side of field to help pick-up cleared balls, get goal kicks, receive clearance passes from teammates.
+- Forwards come back into the defensive side of field to help pick up cleared balls, get goal kicks, receive clearances from teammates.